kostiantyn-matsebora/helm-oauth2-proxy-oidc/README.md

     extraArgs: []
 ```

-More configuration options you can find in [chart/values.yaml](./chart/values.yaml).
+More configuration options can be found in [chart/values.yaml](./chart/values.yaml).

 ## Example